FindMySchool LogoFindMySchool

 Transition support tends to matter as much as raw results.
 Ask how Year 6 builds independence habits, such as managing homework routines and organising equipment, because those small behaviours often predict how smooth the first term of Year 7 feels.

 Reception entry is coordinated through Essex County Council (not direct application to the school).
-For September 2026 entry, the school publishes the key dates clearly: the application window opens 10 November 2025, the deadline is 15 January 2026, and national offer day is 16 April 2026.
+For September 2027 entry, the application window opens on 9 November 2026, the deadline is 15 January 2027, and national offer day is 16 April 2027.

 The school also lists prospective parent tour dates for the 2026 intake, which is a practical way to judge day-to-day fit and ask detailed questions about nursery-to-Reception transition, the autism resource provision, and reading.